 REMINDER: The regular scheduled meeting for the Butler Spinner & Weaver Guild is held the first Wednesday of each month.
 The meeting is held at the Butler County Extension Office unless otherwise posted on this page.
 For information about our next meeting please contact Wini at 724-272-4285

-Reminder: Our project day will be the 2nd Wed. of each month at the Butler County Extension Office, 10AM until ?
+Reminder: Our project day will be the 2nd Wed. of each month.
+We will be meeting at the Butler County Extension Office, 10AM until ?

 In the event of bad weather or you are unsure if meeting will be cancelled, please contact Karen Bierbauer at 724-924-2383.